 THIS EVENT IS CPD CERTIFIED

-This seminar will examine the next steps for the Research Excellence Framework (REF).
-As higher education institutions prepare their submissions to REF 2021, discussion will draw on lessons from the development of the current cycle and look ahead to the next iteration of the Framework.
+Taking place as higher education institutions prepare their submissions to REF 2021 - following the launch of the REF 2021 pilot submission system - discussion will draw on lessons from the development of the current cycle and look ahead to the next iteration of the Framework.

 - Research environments and culture;

 - Research integrity and freedom;

 - Impact criteria.